demisto/content/Packs/CrowdStrikeFalcon/Playbooks/playbook-Crowdstrike_Falcon_-_Isolate_Endpoint_README.md

-This playbook will auto Isolate endpoints by the device id that was provided in the playbook.
+This playbook will auto isolate endpoints by the device ID that was provided in the playbook.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.